Europe is no longer the playground of the rich. It’s a budget traveler’s dream come true as well, as I’ll prove to you.

-Stays and food are relatively cheap here, so if you’re careful with the drink to spend, you’ll do fine.
-Be sure to include a visit to the Czech Republic as you travel to Europe on a budget.
+Accommodation and food are relatively cheap here, so if you’re careful with how much you spend on drinks, you’ll do fine.
+Make sure to include a visit to the Czech Republic as you travel to Europe on a budget.

 3. Lake Ohrid, North Macedonia

 Lake Ohrid in North Macedonia is a hidden gem in the Balkans that is perfect for budget travelers looking for stunning natural beauty and cultural experiences.
 The lake is surrounded by picturesque mountains and boasts crystal-clear waters, making it a popular spot for swimming, kayaking, and boating.

 Speaking of temperatures, the best time to visit Lake Ohrid is during the summer months of June through August when the weather is warm and the lake is at its most inviting.
 Visitors can enjoy a range of outdoor activities, including hiking in the nearby Galicica National Park, exploring the charming town of Ohrid, and taking a boat tour of the lake.

 There are lodges and homestay options near the lake, in case you want to stay close to it.
 Stay at one of the cheap rooms for rent and explore the nearby Galičica National Park to your heart’s content.